azinedine456/PEMFC-Battery-HESS-FCEV-HIL-Simulation-Project/README.md

 ### Real-Time / Experimental Implementation

 - **MANIP_FULLSYSTEM.m**
   Main script used to run the **global real-time simulation / experimental setup**.
+(Set RealData=1 to use WLTC current profiles)
   It is associated with the following Simulink real-time models:

   - **MANIP_FINAL_RealData.slx**